odinuge/nrk-tv-downloader/README.md

 # nrk-tv-downloader
-> Shell-script for downloading content from nrk-tv and nrk-radio
+> Lightweight bash utility to easily download content from nrk-tv, radio and super.

 ![Terminal with nrk-tv-downloader](screenshot.png)

 ## About

 This is just another simple shell-script that downloads programs from nrk-tv.
-It also supports nrk-radio.
+It also supports nrk-radio and nrk-super.

 This script has nothing to do with NRK!